-- 35. As a result of Defendant's knowing violations described herein, consumers suffered substantial damages for which the State of Arkansas is entitled to restitution and other relief under Ark.
-Code Ann. § 4-88-113(a)(2)(A). - 36.
-Defendant's deceptive trade practices, as outlined above, constitutes a distinct violation of the ADTPA. - 37.
-The State of Arkansas is also entitled to civil penalties of up to \$10,000.00 for each violation resulting from Defendant's unlawful conduct, investigative costs, and attorneys' fees under Ark.
-Code Ann. § 4-88-113(a)(3) and (e). - 38.
-Also, the State seeks a permanent injunction against Defendant's future deceptive trade practices under Ark.
+36. As a result of Defendant's knowing violations described herein, consumers suffered substantial damages for which the State of Arkansas is entitled to restitution and other relief under Ark.
+Code Ann. § 4-88-113(a)(2)(A).

+37. Defendant's deceptive trade practices, as outlined above, constitute distinct violations of the ADTPA.

+38. The State of Arkansas is also entitled to civil penalties of up to \$10,000.00 for each violation resulting from Defendant's unlawful conduct, investigative costs, and attorneys' fees under Ark.
+Code Ann. § 4-88-113(a)(3) and (e).

+39. Also, the State seeks a permanent injunction against Defendant's future deceptive trade practices under Ark.
 Code Ann. § 4-88-113(a)(1).